ioccc-src/winner/bugs.md

 details) with a number < 0 or larger than, say 20, it's very likely that the program will turn into an infinite loop trying to compile code with syntax errors.

+If you want to try and fix this (mis)feature, you are welcome to try.

 ## 1989 robison